chanzuckerberg/single-cell/how-we-work/how-to-upgrade-dependencies.md

 ## Upgrading cellxgene Explorer

 ### Upgrading cellxgene Explorer frontend

+When upgrading the frontend package dependencies, please upgrade to the latest _compatible_ version of a dependency.
+For example, if we are incompatible with a major update, please upgrade to the latest _minor_ version and read below for guidelines on updating the major version at a later point in time.

 There are two commands to run to figure out which npm packages to upgrade: